RedHatRanger/RHCA9Vagrant/EX374_Developing_Automation_with_Ansible_AAP/NOTES.md

 • Ansible Runner to run your playbooks
 Automation execution environments are prepared by the execution environment builder (ansible-builder), and can be pushed to any container registry.

+95
+The minimal automation execution environment only includes the ansible.builtin Ansible Content Collection.
+You usually reserve it as a starting point to build custom automation execution environments.
+The supported automation execution environment includes some collections that Red Hat supports.
+Automation content navigator and automation controller use the supported automation execution environment by default.
+Use this automation execution environment with your new playbooks.
+Inspecting Automation Execution Environments
+Use automation content navigator to list and inspect the automation execution environments available on the system.
+To do so, run the ansible-navigator images command:
+DO374-RHAAP2.2-en-1-20230131 95
+Chapter 2 | Managing Content Collections and Execution Environments [user@host ~]$ ansible-navigator images